 - 2 tablespoons olive oil divided

-- salt and fresh ground black pepper to taste (I used 1/2 tablespoon for each)
+- salt and fresh ground black pepper to taste (I used 1/2 teaspoon for each)

 - 2 tablespoons unsalted butter divided